Divorce FAQ and Answers

 The reason it takes 4 to 6 months is that there is a court process to go through.
 This includes, preparing and filing the petition, getting the acknowledgement of service signed by the other party, the court issuing the decree nisi, a mandatory 6 week wait, and finally the court issuing the Decree Absolute.

 Do I have to attend Court?

 Not usually.
 In an uncontested divorce, there is no need for you or your spouse to attend court.

 Will I be able to stay in the house with the children until they leave school?

 There is a list of things that must be considered.
 The divorce law states that if there can be a “clean break” between you and your husband/wife.
+It will try to achieve this and they will include making a decision about whether you can stay in the home with the children.
 You will need specialist advice as every situation is slightly different.
 If you contact our Offices we can advise you whether or not in your circumstances this would be the case.

 I want to re-marry.
 I am divorced, but finances never really got sorted out, is this a problem?

 It may be a huge problem to you in the future financially and you need legal advice before you marry.